70 kg Premium Blacksmith Anvil, Cast 6150 Steel

 Nordic Edge is super proud of our own take on the classic London Pattern Anvil, with a nod to BK anvils that used to be made right here in NSW.
 This is our own anvil custom made for Nordic Edge.

-The anvil design is by Troy Hageman of Nowra knives and we call this 70 kg model the "Troy";
+The anvil design is by Troy Hageman of Nowra knives custom made for us and we call this 70 kg model the "Troy";

 - Anvil face is 460 x 93 mm